-Contracts awarded through this RFP will be negotiated according to the 2023 Performance Standards currently being negotiated between the US Dept. of Labor and Training Administration and the State of RI.
-For reference, the 2021 Performance Standards are listed below:
+Contracts awarded through this RFP will be negotiated according to the 2023 Performance Standards currently negotiated between the US Dept. of Labor and Training Administration, and the State of RI and listed below:

-WIOA Youth PY2021 PY2022 Employment (Second Quarter after Exit) 70.00% 72% Employed or in education or training any time in the second quarter after exit.
-Employment (Fourth Quarter after Exit) 69.50% 70% Employed or in education or training any time in the fourth quarter after exit.
-Median Earnings \$3,050.00 \$3200.00 Median quarterly earnings of those employed in the second quarter after exit.
-Credential Attainment Rate 55.00% 60% Percent of exiters that received education or training who obtain a post-secondary of school diploma or equivalent by the 4th quarter after exit.
-Those obtaining a high s ectional equivalent toward the performance rate if they are employed or in edule leading to a recognized post-secondary credential within the year. chool diplom a or Measurable Skill Gains 42.00% 40.5% Percent of participants who, during the course of the program year, are in an education or training program and are achieving measurable skill gains, defined as documented academic or other progress.
+WIOA MINIMUM PERFORMANCE MEASURES: RI NEGOTIATED GOALS WIOA Youth PY2022 PY2023 Employment (Second Quarter after Exit) 72.00% 72.50% Employed or in education or training any time in the second quarter after exit.
+Employment (Fourth Quarter after Exit) 68.00% 68.00% Employed or in education or training any time in the fourth quarter after exit.
+Median Earnings \$3,200.00 \$3,300.00 Median quarterly earnings of those employed in the second quarter after exit.
+Credential Attainment Rate 60.00% 60.50% Percent of exiters that received education or training who obtain a post-secondary credential or high school diploma or equivalent by the 4th quarter after exit.
+Those obtaining a high school diploma or equivalent only count toward the performance rate if they are employed or in education or training leading to a recognized post-secondary credential within the year.
+Measurable Skill Gains 46.00% 46.50% Percent of participants who, during the course of the program year, are in an education or training program and are achieving measurable skill gains, defined as documented academic or other progress.
 Effectiveness in Serving Employers eline